cyverse-archive/anon-files/README.md

+# WARNING

+This project is deprecated.
+The functionality was moved into the `kifshare` service, which in turn is mostly not used anymore as WebDAV is set up in most installations to allow anonymous access to iRODS.

 # anon-files

 A Discovery Environment service that serves up files that have been shared with the anonymous user in iRODS.